open-cluster-management-io/enhancements/enhancements/sig-architecture/14-addon-cluster-proxy/README.md

 ### Goals

+P1:

 - Automate the installation and operation and apiserver-network-proxy via the addon-framework.
+  - Structurelize the configuration of the proxy components from command-line flags to a custom resource configuration object.
 - Automate the certificate rotation of both proxy-servers and proxy-agents.

 ### Non-Goals

-- Customizing the source code of apiserver-network-proxy.
+- Tweak the original implementation of apiserver-network-proxy.

+### User Story

+#### 1. Calling spoke cluster's kubernetes api

 ## Proposal